magento/devdocs/guides/v2.1/payments-integrations/vault/enabler.md

 });
 {% endhighlight %}

-Magento has Vault enabler UI component (`Magento_Vault/js/view/payment/vault-enabler`) and in the payment component just need to call `visitAdditionalData` to update additional_data property.
+Magento has a default Vault enabler UI component (`Magento_Vault/js/view/payment/vault-enabler`).
+In the payment component, you just need to call `visitAdditionalData` to update the `additional_data` property.

-All rest will do `\Magento\Vault\Observer\VaultEnableAssigner` observer:
+The rest is done by the `\Magento\Vault\Observer\VaultEnableAssigner` observer:

 {% highlight php startinline=1 %}
 public function execute(\Magento\Framework\Event\Observer $observer)